CP

 Clare Wall Paint

 Top pick: Benjamin Moore Aura Interior.
-It’s the only paint in the field whose Gennex colorant holds the tinted gallon under 50 g/L all the way through the deep base — meaning the saturated Hague Blue accent wall meets CARB Phase II by the same number as the white ceiling.
+It’s the only paint in the field whose Gennex colorant holds the tinted gallon under 50 g/L all the way through the deep base — meaning the saturated Hague Blue accent wall meets the California limit by the same number as the white ceiling.
 Aura wins on tinted-VOC math, cured film hardness at week four, and full-deck color access.
 It falls short on price ($95–$110/gal, no Sherwin sales) and on the in-can biocide call that matters for MCS occupants but not for typical buyers.
 Harmony is the institutional answer.
 Cashmere is the smart mid-tier on a Sherwin sale.
 Premium Plus is the realistic budget pick at every Home Depot.
 Clare is the DTC answer.

-CARB Phase II Is a Tinted-Gallon Number, Not a Base-Label Sticker
+The 50 g/L Line Is a Tinted-Gallon Number, Not a Base-Label Sticker

 The five picks below all clear the tinted-gallon line by their own colorant chemistry.
 That’s the actual buy.
 The rest is finish quality, scrub durability, color depth, and price.